KShebek/cbe504/main.typ

 From here, we will make some assumptions.
 The first assumption is that the shaft work is negligible (i.e. $accent(W,dot)_"s "=0$), which is generally true so long as the stirrers and other equipment are not drawing significant power.
-The second approximation we will make is that the kinetic energy of the fluid does not appreciably change (i.e. $dif"KE"\/dif t=0$), which is particularly reasonable for a batch reactor but even for flow reactors since the flows themselves are not drastically changing speeds.
+The second approximation we will make is that the kinetic energy of the fluid does not appreciably change (i.e. $dif"KE"\/dif t=0$), which is particularly reasonable for a batch reactor but even for flow reactors since the flows themselves are usually not drastically changing speeds.
 The final approximation we will make is that the change in potential energy is negligible (i.e. $dif"PE"\/dif t=0$), which is reasonable for a batch reactor but may not be reasonable for reactors in the presence of external fields (e.g. an electrochemical system).

 With this, we have
 $ (dif U)/(dif t) = accent(Q,dot) - P (dif V)/(dif t). $

-We now will use enthalpy for the rest of our derivation, noting that the differential form is given by
+Internal energy is a bit difficult to think about from an experimental perspective, so we will use enthalpy for the rest of our derivation, noting that the differential form is given by
 $
-dif H &= dif U + P dif V + V dif P.
+dif H equiv dif U + dif (P V) = dif U + P dif V + V dif P.
 $<eq:enthalpy_definition>
 Substituting in for $dif U$ results in
 $
-(dif H - P dif V - V dif P)/(dif t) &= accent(Q,dot) - P (dif V)/(dif t)\
+(dif H - P dif V - V dif P)/(dif t) &= accent(Q,dot) - P (dif V)/(dif t)
+$
+$
 (dif H)/(dif t) - V (dif P)/(dif t) &= accent(Q,dot).
 $<eq:dH_batch>
 For single-phase systems, we can write the total differential of the enthalpy as